apache/cxf/distribution/src/main/release/samples/js_browser_client_simple/README.txt

 client, terminate the server process by issuing Ctrl-C in its command window.

-To remove the code generated from the WSDL file and the .class files, either delete the build directory and its contents or run:
+To remove the code generated from the WSDL file and the .class files, just delete the build directory and its contents.

-  ant clean

 Running the client in a browser
 -------------------------------
 Once the server is running, browse to:

   http://HOSTNAME:9000/HelloWorld.html